On contact cosmetic surgery: Introduction

+\begin{remark} We will see in the proof of this theorem that for $r\in (0,1)$, there can be many different contact $(r-\tb(L))$-surgeries on a Legendrian unknot $L$ which give the same contact manifold.
+Thus, we see that there are contact surgeries on unknots that are strongly-cosmetic. \end{remark}

+\begin{remark} You can think of this theorem as giving a version of a contact Rolfsen twist.
+Specifically for the maximal Thurston-Bennequin unknot one may always perform positive and negative Rolfsen twists as long as both contact structures are tight.
+If the Thurston-Bennequin of the Legendrian unknot is not maximal, then one may still perform Rolfsen twist if the rotation number is extremal, but only negative Rolfsen twists are guaranteed, while positive ones might or might not be possible.

+We will give a diagrammatic interpretation of part of the theorem in Section~\ref{unknot} (the parts that involve tight contact structures) and see the full interpretation of contact Rolfsen twist in this context. \end{remark}

-This theorem will be proven using a careful analysis of contact surgery and the classificaiton fo tight contact structures on various simple $3$-manifolds.
+This theorem will be proven using a careful analysis of contact surgery and the classification of tight contact structures on various simple $3$-manifolds.
 The details can be found in Section~\ref{unknot}.